ibm-cloud-docs/account/catalog-vsivpc-plans-tutorial.md

    1. Create your [VPC](/docs/vpc?topic=vpc-getting-started).
    1. Create an instance of [{{site.data.keyword.cloud_notm}} Object Storage](/docs/cloud-object-storage?topic=cloud-object-storage-getting-started-cloud-object-storage) and upload your image to a bucket.
    1. [Import and validate](/docs/vpc?topic=vpc-importing-custom-images-vpc&interface=ui) your custom image in your VPC.
 Do this for each region in which you want your software to be available and verify that the SHA or checksum matches for the imported image in each region.
-1. Make sure you're assigned the {{site.data.keyword.cloud_notm}} Identity and Access Management (IAM) editor role or higher on the catalog management service and Software Instance.
+1. Make sure you're assigned to the {{site.data.keyword.cloud_notm}} Identity and Access Management (IAM) editor role or higher on the catalog management service and Software Instance.
 See [Assigning access to account management services](/docs/account?topic=account-account-services) for more information.

 ## Create a private catalog
 {: #working-catalog-vsivpc-create}